 Classes and Credit Requirements

-Master's students typically complete a core of economics classes in macroeconomics, microeconomics and econometrics and then choose advanced classes in a specialty, such as applied economic analysis or quantitative financial economics.
+Students working toward a M.A. in economics typically complete a core of economics classes in macroeconomics, microeconomics and econometrics and then choose advanced classes in a specialty, such as applied economic analysis or quantitative financial economics.
 Programs also usually typically include a project or thesis.
 On the semester system, universities usually require a minimum of 30 credit hours for a master's in economics, but some programs and specializations require as many as 36 semester hours.
 With a full-time graduate load of nine or more semester units, students can complete a 30- to 36-unit program in one and a half to two years.

 Other Typical Degree Requirements

-A master's degree that includes a thesis may take more time than a program that substitutes a research project.
+Attaining a M.A. in economics that includes a thesis may take more time than a program that substitutes a research project.
 For example, a master's with a project option may take as little as a year and a half at the University of North Carolina at Charlotte.
 On the other hand, if you choose a thesis option, you must conduct research, prepare your thesis and defend it before a master's committee.
 Depending on your progress, this process may add a semester or more to your degree.
 Many master's programs require passing comprehensive exams at the end of the program.
 If you fail the exams the first time, you may be allowed to retake them, but this could delay your graduation.

 Students who take less than a full-time load may need three years or longer to complete a master's in economics.
 For example, if you take only one three-unit class per semester, a 30-unit degree requires 10 semesters, or five years.
 Many schools set a time limit for earning your degree.
 For example, the University of North Carolina at Charlotte allows six calendar years to complete a master's degree with a thesis.